Quitch/AI-Personalities/README.md

 ### Rush

-- Focuses on T1 and bots.
+- Remains at T1 for longer.
-- More likely to attack.
-- Less likely to retreat.

 ### Swarm